 In recent years, Berlin has been labeled the new capital of cool when it comes to fashion and design.
 Berlin offers an amazing breadth of shopping opportunities for all budgets, tastes and styles.
-From the top end fashion heavy weights such as Gucci and Louis Vuitton, through to mass-market mainstream chains such as H&M and Zara.
+From the top-end fashion heavyweights such as Gucci and Louis Vuitton, through to mass-market mainstream chains such as H&M and Zara.

 While Germans love to shop, they don’t like personal debt – especially compared to other countries such as Britain, America and Australia, so rather than credit, Germans prefer cash – it’s safe, tangible and immediate.
-As a result in Berlin you will find a massive cash culture.
+As a result in Berlin, you will find a massive cash culture.
 In restaurants, supermarkets and most stores, your plastic will be useless.

-Most larger stores open from 9AM to about 8PM.
-Supermarkets open as early as 7AM or 8AM; bakeries (Bäckereien) open even early, usually 6AM.
-Larger business close around 8PM, but many small businesses close as early as 6PM, and almost all businesses are closed on Sundays (except for large businesses) and during state-sanctioned times of the year (normally on long holiday weekends, and the four Advent Sundays except when the last Sunday is Christmas Eve).
+Most larger stores open from 9 AM to about 8 PM.
+Supermarkets open as early as 7 AM or 8 AM; bakeries (Bäckereien) open even early, usually 6 AM.
+The larger businesses close around 8 PM, but many small businesses close as early as 6 PM, and almost all businesses are closed on Sundays (except for large businesses) and during state-sanctioned times of the year (normally on long holiday weekends, and the four Advent Sundays except when the last Sunday is Christmas Eve).

-Gas stations (Tankstellen) outside of the city centre can have quite large convenience stores attached, although prices can be a bit steep.
+Gas stations (Tankstellen) outside of the city center can have quite large convenience stores attached, although prices can be a bit steep.
 Some are open 24 hours, but during the night you may have to order what you want through the window.
 DVD rental stores and Internet cafes sell snacks and drinks, again at pretty steep prices; but, they tend to be open later than the shops.